taliaalouise/apprentice-handbook/book/year-one/system-development-life-cycle/01-introduction.md

 SDLC is, therefore, a mixture of sociology (how software is built in practice in the industry) and professional ethics (how software should be built in an ideal world).

-Building software is a complex process, so we use the seven phases idenitifed by the [BCS](The UK Chartered Institute for IT) to break this process into small and understandable chunks.
+Building software is a complex process, so we use the seven phases idenitifed by the [BCS](http://www.bcs.org/) (The UK Chartered Institute for IT) to break this process into small and understandable chunks.
 See chapter 2.

 We will look at two approaches SDLC: Waterfall (chapter 3) and Agile (chapter 4).
 We will outline the benfits and defeciencies of these approaches.
 We will also look at Scrum (chapter 5), a detailed implementation of Agile.